vercre/vc/docs/src/stability/support-tiers.md

 Tier 2 features include:

-* Tests are run in CI for the Vercre project for this feature and everything passes.
+* Tests are run in CI for the Credibil VC project for this feature and everything passes.
 For example a Tier 2 platform runs in CI directly or via emulation.
   Features are otherwise fully tested on CI.